googleads/google-api-ads-ruby/README.md

    or

         $ gem install google-dfp-api

-   Note: If you're using a version of Ruby lower than 2.2.2, you will need to manually install a previous version of Rack, a dependency of our HTTP library.
-You can do this with:

-        $ gem install rack -v 1.6.4

 1. Copy the sample config file (**adwords_api.yml** or **ad_manager_api.yml**)
 for your product to your home directory and fill out the required properties.